khanhdang/homepage/about.md

 _Bio:_

-I grew up in a small village Vietnam.
+I grew up in a small village in Vietnam.
 I graduated from [VNU University of Engineering and Technology](http://e.uet.vnu.edu.vn/) with a BSc. degree and [University of Paris Sud](http://www.u-psud.fr/en/index.html) with a MSc. degree.

 #### Projects
 A few things I've done: